-- The remit of the panel is explained to the parties and each party has the opportunity of putting their case without undue interruption. - The issues are addressed. - Key findings of fact are made. - Parents and others who may not be used to speaking at such a hearing are put at ease. - The hearing is conducted in an informal manner with each party treating the other with respect and courtesy. - The panel is open minded and acting independently. - No member of the panel has a vested interest in the outcome of the proceedings or any involvement in an earlier stage of the procedure; each side is given the opportunity to state their case and ask questions. - Written material is seen by all parties.
+• The remit of the panel is explained

+- The issues are addressed. - Key findings of fact are made. - The panel is open minded and acting independently. - No member of the panel has a vested interest in the outcome of the proceedings or any involvement in an earlier stage of the procedure; each side is given the opportunity to state their case and ask questions. - Written material is seen by all parties.
 If a new issue arises it would be useful to give all parties the opportunity to consider and comment on it.

-Example Complaints Form Please complete and return to ...... who will acknowledge receipt and explain what action will be taken.
-Your name: Pupil's name: Your relationship to the pupil: Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint.
+Example Complaints Form

+Please complete and return to who will acknowledge receipt and explain what action will be taken.

+Your name:

+Pupil's name:

+Your relationship to the pupil:

+Address:

+Postcode:

+Day time telephone number: Evening telephone number:

+Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response)?